nguyenmanhdang90/nab-smartchoice/README.md

 ## smartchoice-fapi:
  - front-end API.
- - Have two module which is api and db.
+ - Have two modules which are api and db.
  - api contain REST API, also services and security.
  - db contain entities and repository.